keboola/connection-docs/extractors/facebook/index.md

     Each field can be parameterized by a dot following the parameter/modifier name and value in brackets.
 Typical parameter could be **since, until or limit** or any other parameters or modifiers that the particular endpoint offers such as **metrics** for [insights](https://developers.facebook.com/docs/graph-api/reference/v2.8/insights) endpoint.
 Example of parameterized fields: `comments.since(2 days ago).until(yesterday){message,created_time,from}` or `insights.since(1000 days ago).metric(page_views_total)`

 ### Pages
 Specifies Facebook page that the query will be applied to.
 Can be chosen from a list of selected pages after authorization.
 There is `All Pages` option meaning that all selected pages will be applied as well as `None` meaning that no page will be applied - this can be useful to extracted data about the authorized account itself.
-It is represented by Facebook Grapi API parameter `ids` that is comma separated list of page ids.
+It is represented by Facebook Graph API parameter `ids` that is comma separated list of page ids.

 ### Since and Until (Advanced tab)
 Represents corresponding Facebook Graph API request parameters and specifies date range that will be applied to time based data retrieved by the **endpoint**, e.g. if endpoint is `feed` then all posts created within the since-until range will be retrieved.
 Since or Until parameter is parsed via [strtotime function](http://php.net/manual/en/function.strtotime.php) and can be specified: